KiltedCode/khandaria-campaign/sessions/2019/2019-10-17-the-whole-truth.md

 thanks for testimony but without effect can't really classify as a "visitation"
 however he does believe Asmodeus is involved
 `Pylia` asks if he heard any of `Pelture`'s investigation into the raising of `Wernick`
-she implies she's thinks it's `Melvin`
+she implies she's thinks it's `Melvyn`

 Just as `Pylia` arrives at home, another messenger walking up
 message to come to the palace to testify